-- \ Freshmen entering the major must select their track no later than the preregistration period of the spring semester of their sophomore year.
-Students who transfer into the major must select their track during the first preregistration period following entry into the program. - \ Students must achieve minimum competency of C- in COMN 102, 103, 107, 160, 248, ANTH 120. - \\Students may not enroll in any subsequent courses having any minimum competence requirements as prerequisites unless the minimum grade of C- has been earned in the prerequisites. - \\If a student does not earn at least a C- on the second taking of the class, she/he will not be permitted to continue the major. - \\For important details, please see the Minimum Competence section of the Undergraduate Bulletin for further information regarding minimum competence and prerequisites for upper-level courses. - \ With the exception of slot courses with different course subtitles, courses count only once for credit toward the major. - \ A minimum of 12 credits (4 courses) must be at the 300-level.
-Courses may be chosen from track or elective categories. - \ Students wishing to complete two tracks must choose a minimum of 9 credits of coursework (three courses) exclusive to the second track, and meet all requirements of the track.
-A maximum of two tracks of study may be pursued. - \ Students must complete the departmental writing requirement by successfully completing designated writing assignments in COMN 103 and COMN 160. - \ A minimum of 36 credits is required for the degree program and a maximum of 51 credits in Communication may be applied to the 120 credit hour requirement of the College. - \ A maximum of 15 credits may be earned in COMN 395 and INTD 395. - \ Up to a maximum of 3 credits of COMN 395 may be applied to the communication elective category and a maximum of 15 credits of COMN 395 may be applied to the 120 credit hour requirement of the College.
+Students must achieve minimum competency of C- in COMN 102, 103, 107, 160, 248, ANTH 120.

+Students may not enroll in any subsequent courses having any minimum competence requirements as prerequisites unless the minimum grade of C- has been earned in the prerequisites.

+If a student does not earn at least a C- on the second taking of the class, she/he will not be permitted to continue the major.

+For important details, please see the Minimum Competence section of the Undergraduate Bulletin for further information regarding minimum competence and prerequisites for upper-level courses.

+- With the exception of slot courses with different course subtitles, courses count only once for credit toward the major. - A minimum of 12 credits (4 courses) must be at the 300-level.
+Courses may be chosen from track or elective categories. - Students wishing to complete two tracks must choose a minimum of 9 credits of coursework (three courses) exclusive to the second track, and meet all requirements of the track.
+A maximum of two tracks of study may be pursued. - Students must complete the departmental writing requirement by successfully completing designated writing assignments in COMN 103 and COMN 160. - A minimum of 36 credits is required for the degree program and a maximum of 51 credits in Communication may be applied to the 120 credit hour requirement of the College. - A maximum of 15 credits may be earned in COMN 395 and INTD 395. - Up to a maximum of 3 credits of COMN 395 may be applied to the communication elective category and a maximum of 15 credits of COMN 395 may be applied to the 120 credit hour requirement of the College.